tiffdawn15/Trivia-Game/README.md

 Silver Level Features:

-- Page at the begginning w/ start button
+* Page at the begginning w/ start button
-- Page at the end with score
+* Page at the end with score
--

 Gold Level Features:
-Animation that lets hank and dean touch fingers in a V and “Go Team Venture” pops up every time you get a correct answer (I'm not sure this is possible)
-Have more questions than just 10
+* Animation that lets hank and dean touch fingers in a V and “Go Team Venture” pops up every time you get a correct answer    * Have more questions than just 10
-Make questions random
+* Make questions random
-Make a spoiler version
+* Make a spoiler version